g-lalevee/apihub-curation-AAS/README.md

 ## Prerequisites

 To implement this sample, you'll need a GCP account with both Apigee API hub and Application Integration activated.
-If needed refer to Google Documentation [Provision API hub](https://cloud.google.com/apigee/docs/apihub/provision)and [Set up Application Integration](https://cloud.google.com/application-integration/docs/setup-application-integration).
+If needed refer to Google Documentation [Provision API hub](https://cloud.google.com/apigee/docs/apihub/provision) and [Set up Application Integration](https://cloud.google.com/application-integration/docs/setup-application-integration).

-You'll also need access to an Apigee organization having Advanced API Security feature activated.
-If needed refer to Google Documentation [Set up Advanced API Security](https://cloud.google.com/apigee/docs/api-security).
+You'll also need access to an Apigee organization with the Advanced API Security feature activated.
+If needed, refer to the Google Documentation for [Seting up Advanced API Security](https://cloud.google.com/apigee/docs/api-security)..

-## Configuration: Application Integration
+## Application Integration Configuration

 To upload, do the following steps: